 Method #1 Keyboard Driver Update

-- Press Window key + R. This opens the Run prompt.
+- Press the Window key + R. This opens the Run prompt.
 Write devmgmt.msc.
 This opens the device manager prompt.

 - Expand the keyboard section and right-click on it.